Compyx/t64fix/README.md

-# t64fix
+# t64fix v0.4.0

-**Version 0.4.0**

 ## New in version 0.4.0

-* Add `--create` command: create a T64 image and write one or more PRG files to it.
+- Add `--create` command: create a T64 image and write one or more PRG files to it.
-* Have the option parser properly report a missing argument for string arguments, not just fail silently.
+- Have the option parser properly report a missing argument for string arguments, not just fail silently.
-* Improve `make install`
+- Improve `make install`
-* Add man page.
+- Add man page.

 ## Introduction